eternagame/EternaBench/docs/linkToArnie.md

-To link a new package to Arnie, PR the following modifications to `bpps.py`:
+To link a new package to Arnie, make following modifications to `arnie/bpps.py`:

-Add to the `bpps` function:
+1. Add to the `bpps` function:

 ```